 The reason we started Indiegogo in 2006 was because we were frustrated trying to raise money using the Internet.
 We thought, 'Why was it that access to capital was always about the gatekeeper?'
 While other industries were already being democratized.
 So, we came up with an idea for a platform that you could raise any amount of money for any idea.
 (Source: TechCrunch)

-Indiegogo was founded by 3 founders in 2007 and legend has it that they each tried to raise money for something they were passionate about and didn't succeed (source).
+Indiegogo was founded by three founders in 2007; legend has it that they each tried to raise money for something they were passionate about and didn't succeed.
 So, Danae, Eric, and Slava joined forces to create Indiegogo, a crowdfunding site that enables people to donate funds easily for projects they're excited about supporting.

 Unlike Kickstarter, the reigning champ in terms of dollars raised for crowdfunding projects, Indiegogo doesn't publicly release its performance data.
 But that hasn't stopped some interested bloggers from doing their own research.